 The Contra Costa County Mental Health Commission was established by order of the Contra Costa County Board of Supervisors on June 22, 1993, pursuant to the Welfare & Institutions Code 5604, also known as the Bronzan-McCorquodale Act, Stats.
 1992, c.
 1374 (A.B.
 14).
 The primary purpose of the Commission is to serve in an advisory capacity to the Board of Supervisors and to the Mental Health Division and its staff.
 Commissioners are appointed by members of the County Board of Supervisors from each of the five districts for a term of three years.
 Each district has a consumer of mental health services, family member and an at-large representative on the Commission, for a total of 15 members plus a representative from the Board of Supervisors.

-The Mental Health Commission meets the second Thursday of each month from 4:30-6:30 p.m.
+The Mental Health Commission meets the first Wednesday of each month from 4:30-6:30 p.m.
 Please see the meeting schedule for a list of meeting locations, as well as the dates and times for committee meetings.
 Note: The Commission may not meet during the month of December.

 In addition to the monthly Mental Health Commission meeting, committees, workgroups and task forces are formed as needed.